chris-jh/OpenLaserMouse/README.md

 [**THT Interactive BOM**][IBOMTHT]

-Gerbers have been created from the recommendations from JLCPCB.
+Gerbers have been created from the recommendations at JLCPCB.

 (https://support.jlcpcb.com/article/102-kicad-515---generating-gerber-and-drill-files)